rticommunity/rticonnextdds-examples/examples/routing_service/udp_socket_adapter/README.md

 ## Running C++ example

 To run the example, you just need to run the following commands from the top level folder.
 This example has been written to allow easy experimentation with the Shapes Demo shipped with *RTI Connext DDS* installer bundle.

-There is 1 configuration (cfgName) in the Routing Service XML file:
+There is 1 configuration (`-cfgName`) in the Routing Service XML file:

--   **SocketAdapterToDDS** - This reads data from a UDP socket using the SocketAdapter and outputs it to DDS.
-You can visualize the ouptut by subscribing to Squares in Shapes Demo or
+-   **SocketAdapterToDDS** - It reads data from a UDP socket using the SocketAdapter and outputs it to DDS.
+You can visualize the ouptut by subscribing to Squares in Shapes Demo or running:
-running:

 ```bash
  $NDDSHOME/bin/rtiddsspy -printSample